 Michael A. Stoltzfus - President and CEO

-He is an active member of the U.S. Capital chapter of the Young Presidents Organization.
+He is an active member of the Young Presidents Organization and Tiger 21.
 He has formerly served on the boards and advisory councils of multiple non-profit organizations.
-He is an experienced pilot with more than 5,000 hours of flight time.

-Michael attended Eastern Mennonite University and is an alumnus of the Owner/President Management Program at Harvard Business School.
+Michael attended Eastern Mennonite University and is an alumnus of Harvard Business School (HBS).
+He has completed multiple Executive Education programs at HBS including the Owner/President Manager program.

 Shannon Wagner - Chief Operating Officer